Petre Andrei: Politics

 Attracted by its promise of deepening bourgeois democracy, Andrei joined the new National Peasants' Party (PNȚ) in 1928, becoming president of its Vaslui County chapter.
 He sat in the Assembly of Deputies while the PNȚ was in power from 1929 to 1933, making frequent speeches before the body.
 He spoke memorably of the role of parliament in the nation's political life, and worked to pass modern legislation, particularly in the fields of education and administration.
 In particular, he pushed for a law late in 1929 that brought about administrative decentralization, commenting that it would allow for a genuine exercise of national sovereignty.
 He was undersecretary of state at the Agriculture and Domains Department (1930) and the Public Instruction, Religious Affairs and Arts Ministry (1932–1933).

 Andrei was conflicted when King Carol II established an authoritarian National Renaissance Front (FRN) regime in 1938.
-On the one hand, his character and civic impulses recoiled at the idea of dictatorship; nevertheless, he joined forces with what he saw as the only viable means of preserving domestic order, maintaining the country's traditional pro-French foreign policy and crushing the Iron Guard.
+On the one hand, his character and civic impulses recoiled at the idea of dictatorship; nevertheless, he joined forces with what he saw as the only viable means of preserving domestic order, maintaining the country's traditional pro-French foreign policy, and crushing the Iron Guard.
 Andrei's hesitation can be seen in the diary he kept, where he opines that the law and not political assassination, which he utterly rejected, should decide serious national questions.
-Under the FRN regime cabinets of Miron Cristea, Armand Călinescu, Gheorghe Argeșanu, Constantin Argetoianu and Gheorghe Tătărescu, he served as Education Minister from December 1938 to July 1940.
+Under the FRN regime cabinets of Miron Cristea, Armand Călinescu, Gheorghe Argeșanu, Constantin Argetoianu, and Gheorghe Tătărescu, he served as Education Minister from December 1938 to July 1940.
 His term witnessed the adoption of a law on the organization of professional, lower and middle education; and one on industrial boys' education.
 In addition, the foundations were laid for a law on higher education.

 On June 26, 1940, the Soviet Union issued an ultimatum, demanding that Romania cede Bessarabia.
 During the Crown Council deliberations the next day, Andrei first voted to reject the ultimatum, but on the second, decisive ballot, he voted with the majority to accept it.
 The subsequent Soviet occupation of Bessarabia and Northern Bukovina sent Romania into a deep political crisis.

 Downfall and legacy

 Carol's abdication and the establishment of a National Legionary State in September 1940 had dramatic consequences for Andrei.
-The incoming Education Minister, Traian Brăileanu, ordered his dismissal from higher education, while the new dictator Ion Antonescu had him put under investigation.
-In early October, after Iron Guard members searched his home and due to be arrested, he committed suicide, swallowing potassium cyanide.
+The incoming Education Minister, Traian Brăileanu, ordered his dismissal from higher education, while the new dictator, Ion Antonescu, had him put under investigation.
+In early October, while Iron Guard members were searching his home and due to be arrested, he committed suicide, swallowing potassium cyanide.
 His political testament is contained in two letters: one to his wife, the other to his four sons.
 He is buried at Eternitatea Cemetery in Iași.